 Tattered couches, destroyed drapes, gashes in the woodwork.
-These are the hallmarks of a house with a new cat in it.
-But it doesn’t have to be like this forever.
+These are the hallmarks of a house with a new cat in it but it doesn’t have to be like this forever.
 You can enjoy the presence of your sassy little ball of fur without the damage that comes with the nails attached to it.

 Much Ado About Scratching

-Cats scratch because they want to get rid of the old, brittle, or blunt nail tips and uncover the strong and sharp talons underneath.
+Cats scratch because they want to get rid of the old, brittle, or blunt nail tips to uncover the strong and sharp talons underneath.
 These claws are essential for survival.
 Cats need them to hunt and catch prey, to scurry up surfaces quickly to avoid danger, for traction when running, and to protect themselves against predators.

 The Truth About Declawing